- Press releases

 - Media coverage

-Fingerprints are becoming a mandatory requirement to work on Government of Canada contracts – is your organization ready?
+Fingerprints for reliability screening are becoming a mandatory requirement to work on Government of Canada contracts – is your organization ready?

 What is a Reliability Status?